Basic Yoga Poses and Tips for Travelers

 10 Minute Silent Meditation

 We all know the benefits of morning meditation, but it can become one of your most important tools while travelling.
 Starting your day out with ten minutes of silent meditation will be extremely beneficial to you.
 In doing so, you are centring yourself for your day ahead and allowing yourself the opportunity to connect with your mind and body and iron out any glitches before starting out your day with full energy.
+You could even combine this with a CBD product from somewhere like Organic CBD Nugs for the ultimate relaxing experience while you are meditating and get your day off to the best start possible.

 Simply find a quiet and comfortable place to sit; you don’t need any props for this, but are of course welcome to use your mat, a pillow or a block.
 Sit down in Sukhasana or any other seated position you feel comfortable in; find your centre by rolling your shoulders up towards your ears and then down your back a few times; slowly raise your chin, as if you’re giving someone to the right of you a friendly nod and then slowly let it roll across your chest, before raising it back up to the left.
 Do whatever you need to do to get rid of any tension, before you settle in.